Holidays in Merano

 Merano 2000m to Stoanerne

 A well signposted route, which includes the use of some local transport.
-The highlight of this route are the stone figures, considered the Stonehenge of the Alpi Sarentine!
+The highlight of this route are the stone figures (there are over 100) considered the Stonehenge of the Alpi Sarentine!
 Be sure to stop off at Möltner Kaser for a refreshment and a bite to eat.
 Here you'll find a South Tyrolean hut serving traditional food from bacon dumplings with fried potato and eggs to Kaiserschmarrn.

 Tappeinerweg Trail